invenia/StackTraces.jl/README.md

    anonymous at task.jl:91
 ```

-You may notice that the vector returned by `backtrace` had 15 pointers, but the vector returned by `stacktrace` only had 3.
+You may notice that the vector returned by `Base.backtrace` had 15 pointers, but the vector returned by `stacktrace` only had 3.
 This is because, by default, `stacktrace` removes any lower-level C functions from the stack.
 If you want to include stack frames from C calls, you can do it like this:

 ```julia
 julia> stacktrace(stack, true)